wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.5 =
+* [New] Welcome our new partner GetSocial.io, a service that allows you to find your true influencers and understand which users are driving your traffic and conversions through their shares.
+Our users get free access to their platform through a new report located in the Site Analysis screen.
+* [New] Slimstat can now differentiate between viewport size and screen size (or resolution).
+Two new reports, hidden by default, will enumerate the most popular of both categories.
+* [Update] We implemented a more flexible way to change the number of results returned by the database API (via filter).
+Documentation to follow soon.
+* [Update] Reports for Top and Recent Events are back.
+Go say hi, they will be waiting for you under Slimstat > Site Analysis.
+If you don't see them, you will need to activate them inside the Screen Options tab.
+* [Update] After the report and data API overhaul, it was now the config panels' turn.
+We revisited the way they are managed, and consolidated how third party add-ons can add their own parameters.
+All of our add-ons affected by this change have been updated on our repository.
+* [Update] Third party plugins and add-ons have now an easier way to increase the limit on the number of results returned by the data API.
+* [Update] To avoid confusion when a date filter is set, the Real-Time Log has been renamed Access Log.
+* [Update] Code optimizations in the report library/API: function get_raw_results is about to be deprecated.
+Please contact us if you're using it and would like to know how to proceed from now on.
+* [Fix] Setting the 'is empty' filter would cause a WordPress warning regarding wpdb->prepare.
+* [Fix] The setting to ignore visitors by username was not being saved as expected (thank you, Romain).
+* [Fix] Custom CSS styles were not being properly enqueued (thank you, Romain).
+* [Fix] Quotes in post titles were being escaped twice (better safe than sorry, right? thank you, Victor).
+* [Fix] Bug affecting the Export to Excel add-on.

 = 4.1.4.1 =
 * [Fix] A bug was preventing our Export to Excel add-on from working as expected under certain circumstances (mainly WPMU-related).